Tuning topological superconductivity within the $t$-$J$-$U$ model of twisted bilayer cuprates: Model and method

 For each of the two layers, $L = A, B$, the respective $t$-$J$-$U$ Hamiltonians read

-where $\langle i, j\rangle$ means that each pair of indices appears only once in the summation, whereas $t_{ij}$ and $J_{ij}$ denote hopping and exchange integrals, respectively.
+where $\hat{a}_{i\sigma}$ ($\hat{a}^\dagger_{i\sigma}$) annihilate (create) electrons on lattice site $i$ (note that the operators are not projected as in the $t$-$J$ model \cite{ChaoJPhysC1977}).
+In Eq.~(\ref{eq:tju-model}) $\langle i, j\rangle$ means that each pair of indices appears only once in the summation, whereas $t_{ij}$ and $J_{ij}$ denote hopping and exchange integrals, respectively.
 The Hubbard- and $t$-$J$-model limits are retrieved for $J= 0, U \neq 0$ and $J \neq 0, U \rightarrow \infty$, as discussed above.
 Hereafter, we retain only hopping integrals between nearest- and next-nearest neighbors, $t = -0.35\,\mathrm{eV}$ and $t^\prime = 0.3 |t|$, and the on-site Coulomb repulsion is set to $U = 20 |t|$.
 This means that the ratio $U/W$ is large, but not yet in the canonical $t$-$J$-model limit.
 We consider two values of the antiferromagnetic nearest-neighbor exchange, $J = 0.3 |t|$ and $0.4 |t|$, to assess how the intralayer pairing affects the interlayer SC correlations.
 Moreover, in our calculations, we retain small finite temperature $T = 10^{-6} |t| / k_B$, where $k_B$ denotes Boltzmann constant.
 Microscopic parameters in this range have been previously employed to study high-$T_c$ SC \cite{SpalekPhysRevB2017} and interlayer tunneling effects \cite{ZegrodnikPhysRevB2017} in untwisted ($\theta = 0^\circ$) systems.

 The layers, $A$ and $B$, are subsequently twisted by an angle $\theta \in [0^\circ, 90^\circ]$, as illustrated in Fig.~\ref{fig:lattice}, and coupled by interlayer tunneling $V_{ij}$ so that the total system Hamiltonian takes the form